-Students are eligible to receive an academic letter the fall of their sophomore year.
+Students are eligible to receive an academic letter after completion of freshman year.
+Recognition ceremonies are held in the Fall semester based on the previous year's cumulative GPA.
 Below are the criteria:

-- -Freshmen require a 4.0 Grade Point Average or 4.0 Classroom Rank Index - -Sophomores require a 3.9 Grade Point Average or 3.9 Classroom Rank Index - -Juniors require a 3.8 Grade Point Average or 3.8 Classroom Rank Index
+-Freshmen require a 4.0 cumulative Grade Point Average or 4.0 Class Rank Index -Sophomores require a 3.9 cumulative Grade Point Average or 3.9 Class Rank Index -Juniors require a 3.8 cumulative Grade Point Average or 3.8 Class Rank Index